Stiftelsen Assar Gabrielssons Fond

 Award of the Year

-Assar Gabrielsson's Award 2025
+Assar Gabrielsson's Award 2026

-The Assar Gabrielsson Foundation has awarded Marcus Borenäs as the winner in the basic science research category and Elizabeth Schepke as the winner in the clinical research category.
+The Assar Gabrielsson Foundation has awarded Ketan Thombare as the winner in the basic science research category and Louise Carstam and Ella Äng Eklund as the winner in the clinical research category.
 The prize recipients will receive SEK 100,000 each as extra research grants, administered by the Sahlgrenska Academy at the University of Gothenburg.

-For clinically significative and well-conducted research on the importance of so-called DNA methylation in brain tumours in children.
-The studies provide new knowledge about how these tumours can be better classified, so that the most appropriate treatment can be chosen.
+For clinically important and well‑conducted research on factors influencing prognosis in adults with low‑grade brain tumors.
+The studies provide new knowledge on the importance of better classifying these tumors so that the most appropriate treatment can be selected."Reason behind the decision"

 INFORMATION